Table of Contents

 Windows on IA-32 or x86_64 Windows 10 or later |

-The package names of the released GNU toolchain binaries have the following naming convention:
+The packages of the released GNU toolchain binaries have the following naming convention:

 arm-gnu-toolchain-<Release Version>-<Host>-<Target Triple>.tar.xz